MDAnalysis/MDAnalysis.github.io/_posts/2022-11-02-relicensing.md

 However, the GPL has also created barriers to adoption of MDAnalysis.
 It has, under our (and many other's) interpretation of the GPL license, prevented developers to make their own code available under non-GPL licenses.
-Ultimately, it is the MDAnalysis core team's view that we do not want to dictate how our developers and users should license their code, but we also wish to ensure that the work on the MDAnalysis library remains open and free.
+Ultimately, it is the MDAnalysis core team's view that we do not want to dictate how our developers and users should license their code, but we also wish to ensure that work on the MDAnalysis library remains open and free.

 ### Why now the LGPL?

-We therefore decided to start the process to **relicense MDAnalysis under the Lesser GNU Public License v3 ([LGPL][])**.
+We therefore propose to undergo the process of **relicensing MDAnalysis under the [Lesser GNU Public License v3 (or any later versions)][LGPL]**.
 This open source license fulfills a number of important requirements for us:

 1. Downstream codes are able to freely import or link to MDAnalysis library components without impacting the license choice of the